pactus-project/PIPs/PIPs/pip-33.md

 `-ulmins`: Equivalent to 6 Blocks

-Use of these parameters can be seen in this example
+Use of these parameters can be seen in this example:

 `tx lock <from> <to> <amount> -lkdays 100 -lkhours 0 -lkmins 0 -uldays 1 -ulhour 0 -ulmins 0`